ninjaeon/Windows11-Welcome-Screen-Customizer/README.md

 # Windows 11 Welcome Screen Customizer

 A Windows 11 utility that lets you customize the initial login/welcome screen background - the screen you see when starting your PC.
-Unlike the built-in Windows Settings which only changes the lock screen, this tool specifically modifies the welcome screen through registry modifications.
+While some users can change this background through Windows Settings (Personalization > Lock screen), others find that these settings don't affect their welcome screen.
+This tool provides a reliable way to set the welcome screen background through registry modifications.
+The changes are applied system-wide and affect all user accounts on the PC.

-## Why This Tool?
+## Do You Need This Tool?
+Before using this tool, try changing your lock screen background through Windows Settings:
+1. Open Windows Settings
+2. Go to Personalization > Lock screen
+3. Change the background and check if it affects your welcome screen (the screen you see when starting your PC)

-In Windows 11, changing your lock screen background through Windows Settings only affects the lock screen you see when locking your PC (Win + L).
-However, it does not change the background of the initial login screen that appears when you first start your PC.
-Windows 11 does not provide any built-in settings to customize this initial login screen, so this tool fills that gap by providing a simple interface to change it through registry modifications.
+If the Windows Settings method works for you, you don't need this tool.
+However, if you find that changing the lock screen background only affects what you see when locking your PC (Win + L) but not the initial login screen, then this tool can help by directly modifying the necessary registry settings.

 ## Features
 - Select an image file through Windows Explorer
 - Set the image as welcome screen background
 - Prevents override by OS
 - Undo changes with a single click
+- Works even when Windows Settings doesn't affect the welcome screen

 ## Requirements
 - Windows 11